2034 FIFA World Cup: Host selection

 The bidding process for the 2034 World Cup began on 4 October 2023 and initially used the same requirements as the 2030 World Cup.
 FIFA later lowered the requirement for the number of existing stadiums with a minimum capacity of 40,000 from seven to four.
 Due to FIFA's confederation rotation policy, only member associations from the Asian Football Confederation and Oceania Football Confederation were eligible to host.
 FIFA made the decision to host the 2030 World Cup in three continents (Africa, Europe and South America) and the 2026 World Cup was set to be held in North America, which meant that the 2034 World Cup would necessarily have to be held in Asia or Oceania.

 On 31 October 2023, FIFA president Gianni Infantino announced that Saudi Arabia would host the 2034 World Cup, making it the third time the Asian Football Confederation has or will host the World Cup, after the 2002 tournament, which was hosted in Japan and South Korea, and the 2022 tournament in Qatar.
 It is also the second time it will be held in the Middle East, after Qatar in 2022.

 According to investigative reporting by The New York Times, Infantino played a key role in the selection of Saudi Arabia as host.
 He engaged in private diplomacy on Saudi Arabia's behalf, as he explored whether Greece would be willing to partner with Saudi Arabia to host the 2030 World Cup.
-When Spain, Portugal and Morocco announced that they would bid together for the 2030 World Cup, the Saudis considered it unlikely that the bid could be beaten.
+When Spain, Portugal, and Morocco announced that they would bid together for the 2030 World Cup, the Saudis considered it unlikely that the bid could be beaten.
 Thus, the Saudis backed out of bidding for 2030.
-FIFA subsequently made two moves that The New York Times described as "curious", FIFA announced that the 2030 World Cup would be jointly hosted by Spain, Morocco and Portugal, but that the first three matches would be hosted in Argentina, Paraguay, and Uruguay as part of commemorations of the 100th anniversary of the inaugural World Cup in Uruguay, This decision ruled Europe, Africa and South America out as potential bidders for the 2034 World Cup, and meant that the only potential bidders could be from Asia or Oceania.
+FIFA subsequently made two moves that The New York Times described as "curious"; FIFA announced that the 2030 World Cup would be jointly hosted by Spain, Morocco, and Portugal, but that the first three matches would be hosted in Argentina, Paraguay, and Uruguay as part of commemorations of the 100th anniversary of the inaugural World Cup in Uruguay.
+This decision ruled Europe, Africa, and South America out as potential bidders for the 2034 World Cup, and meant that the only potential bidders could be from Asia or Oceania.
 FIFA also unexpectedly sped up the bidding process for the 2034 World Cup, giving only 25 days for interested nations to express their intent to host.
 Within minutes, Saudi Arabia announced its intentions to host.

 On 11 December 2024, FIFA confirmed that the 2034 World Cup would be hosted by Saudi Arabia.
-The decision was announced during an Extraordinary FIFA Congress meeting, where the hosts for both the 2030 and 2034 tournaments were finalized following a vote.
+The decision was announced during an Extraordinary FIFA Congress meeting, where the hosts for both the 2030 and 2034 tournaments were finalised following a vote.